Applying for protection is now easier

 The Neighbourhood Justice Centre developed and launched Australia's first online Family Violence Intervention Order application.

-Now anyone who needs the court's protection can apply when and where it suits their safety needs.
+Now people who need an intervention order can apply when and where it suits their safety needs.

 - Written in Plain English.
 Includes clear explanations about what behaviour the law defines as abusive/unlawful.